As leadership expert Ken Blanchard puts it:

 2. Data-Driven Insights

-Advances in technology are making performance management smarter.
-By using analytics and employee surveys, organizations can uncover patterns in performance and engagement, spot risks early, and make informed decisions about promotions, compensation, and development.
-Data takes the guesswork out of managing people.
+Organizations currently use analytics and employee surveys to uncover patterns in performance and engagement.
+They spot risks early and make informed decisions about promotions, compensation, and development.
+Data removes guesswork from managing people and replaces it with actionable insights.

 3. Individualized Growth Plans